paketo-buildpacks/paketo-website/content/docs/howto/go.md

 The pack CLI will automatically detect the project file at build time.

-#### Deprecated: With buildpack.yml
-Specifying the Go Build targets through buildpack.yml configuration will be deprecated in Go Build Buildpack v1.0.0.
-To migrate from using buildpack.yml please set the `$BP_GO_TARGETS` environment variable.

 ### Build Multiple Packages In One App Image

 The `BP_GO_TARGETS` evironment variable can accept a colon-delimited list of